paraita/ns-watcher/README.md

 * the proactive-client script is reachable
 * the scheduler REST API is reachable

+There's a requirements.txt file for the dependencies.

+## Configuration

 This project needs a `ns-watcher.conf` in the project directory.
 See the `ns-watcher.template.conf` file.

+## Usage

+Just run the main.py script from within this project.
-an NS declaration file should have the following format:
+An NS declaration file should have the following format:

 ```yaml
 infrastructure: